-The current release of Jamaica for WindowsCE contains the following limitations:
+The current release of Jamaica for Windows CE contains the following limitations:

-- WindowsCE Version 5 limits process memory to 32MB of RAM.
-Therefore the application executable plus the amount of native stack for all threads in the thread pool plus the amount of memory required to display graphics must be less than 32MB. - It is not possible to redirect the standard IO for processes created with Runtime.exec().

-B.7.
-WINDOWSCE

-- WindowsCE does not support the notion of a current working directory.
-All relative paths are interpreted as relative to the device root.
-Any file operation should be done with absolute paths.
-The methods File.getAbsolute-Path() and File.getCanonicalPath() will prepend the value of the system property user.dir.
-Note that none of the other methods in File will honor user.dir.
-When setting user.dir it is important not to set it to a single backslash to avoid creating UNC paths.
-Instead user.dir should be set to ("\.") (which is the default setting in Jamaica) - WindowsCE does not support environment variables.
+- Loading of dynamic libraries at runtime is not supported. - It is not possible to redirect the standard IO for processes created with Runtime.exec(). - Windows CE does not support the notion of a current working directory.
+All relative paths are by Windows CE interpreted as relative to the device root.
+Therefore e.g. the file created with filepath set to (".") will be created in the root directory.
+Jamaica makes possible to override this behavior by specifying user.dir.
+Java methods prepend relative paths with user.dir.
+Default user.dir setting is a backslash, which works same as Windows CE behavior all relative paths are relative to the device root.
+But if you prefer compatibility with other environments, you can set user.dir to the absolute path of your current working directory.
+In such case please make sure that total length of any of your relative paths prefixed with user.dir will not exceed the Windows CE limit of 260 characters.

+• Windows CE does not support environment variables.
 If you have a registry editor on your target, you can create string entries in the registry key that represent environment variable settings.
 To set VARIABLE=value create a new string value with name VARIABLE and data value.
 The type of the entry should be REG_SZ.